SiddharthAKSingh/Masters-Thesis-Psychopathy/README.txt

 # Masters-Thesis-Psychopathy
-A repository of code and data for a masters thesis in computational stylometry on function word among psychopaths.
+A repository of code and data for a masters thesis in computational stylometry on function word among psychopaths and its relation to psychometrics.

 'regression_experiments.ipynb'
 -fitting regression models to discover patterns in the data